-Marina Bistrin is an avid gardener and member of Local Food Connect.
+Marina Bistrin is an avid gardener.
 Here she discusses permaculture in Cuba.

 I would love urban and peri-urban organic farming to become the norm, and to have arable land preserved for farming under law.
 I’ve recently been re-reading the 2009 Permaculture Diary which was written by someone called Michelle Margolis and which has a section on sustainable agriculture in Cuba where, for example, around half of all vegetables consumed in Havana are actually grown in the city.

 I would also love us to stop using single use plastic as quickly as possible – especially as we are now going to have to put most of our plastic waste that is unrecyclable into landfill, given that China won’t take any more.
 Local permaculturist Ian Culbard visited Cuba a few years ago and tells me that, until recently, they were able to compost or recycle all of their waste as they didn’t have much access to plastic as there were embargos on imports.

 Re-reading the old Permaculture diary, and remembering Ian’s talk about his visit to Cuba, has inspired me to write this short article about permaculture in Cuba, with information taken mostly from the Permaculture Diary.